 - Dairy products (like milk, paneer, cheese and butter)

 - Artificial trans fats (also called partially hydrogenated oils, commonly found in crackers, cookies, cakes, frozen pies, frozen pizza, microwave popcorn, fast food, margarines, coffee creamer, refrigerated dough products like biscuits and cinnamon rolls, ready-to-use frostings)

 - Avoid alcohol (having occasionally a glass of dry red or white wine or distilled alcohol with a non-caloric mixer like club soda is considered being safe)

 - Processed meat (such as hot dogs, sausages and luncheon meats)

 - Increased use of vegetable and seed oils (which may distort the omega-6 to omega-3 ratio)

 Our IVF specialists suggest that you eat 8 ounces (231 grams) of vegetables or up to a combined 18 ounces (500 grams) of fruits and vegetables per day.
-This will provide your body with nutrients and antioxidants as well as with vitamins and minerals which promote normal brain function and normal menstruation.
+This will provide your body with nutrients and antioxidants as well as vitamins and minerals, which promote normal brain function and normal menstruation.